Available in Classic

 You can create a snapshot to save the storage data, and create storage after replicating a snapshot from the Region where it is created to another Region.
 Also, if you create new storage in a server using the created snapshot, you can recover the saved data.

-- Additional fees apply when you use the snapshot function.
-For more information about the pricing plan, see in the Pricing information portal.
+- Additional fees apply when you use the snapshot feature.
+For more information about the pricing plan, see Pricing information on the portal.

-- Bare metal servers do not support the snapshot function.
+- Bare metal servers do not support the snapshot feature.

 Check snapshot information

-Describes the screen configuration of the Snapshot page and how to view snapshot information.
+Describes the Snapshot interface configuration and how to view snapshot information.

 |